Zeta invariants of Morse forms: The small complex vs the Morse complex

-on the domain $U_p$ of some coordinates $x_p=(x_p^1,\dots,x_p^n)$ at $p$, also called \emph{Morse coordinates}.
-This condition means that $X=-\grad_gh_{X,p}$ on $U_p$, where $h_{X,p}$ and $g$ are given on $U_p$ by the right-hand side of~\eqref{h - h(p) around p} and~\eqref{g around p}.
-The coordinates $x_p$ used in~\eqref{X around p} are not unique; that expression is invariant by taking positive multiples of the coordinates (contrary to the expressions~\eqref{h - h(p) around p},~\eqref{g around p} and~\eqref{eta around p}).
-But $\ind(p)$ is independent of $x_p$.
-If~\eqref{g around p},~\eqref{eta around p} and~\eqref{X around p} hold with the same coordinates, then $\eta$ and $g$ are said to be in \emph{standard form} with respect to $X$ around $p$.
+Let us consider $\eta\in Z^1(M,\mathbb R)$ and use the notation of \Cref{ss: Morse forms}.
+For $p\in\XX\cap\YY$, if~\eqref{g around p},~\eqref{eta around p} and~\eqref{X around p} hold with the same coordinates, then $\eta$ and $g$ are said to be in \emph{standard form} with respect to $X$ around $p$.
 In this case, $C\eta$ and $Cg$ ($C>0$) are also in standard form with respect to $X$ around $p$; indeed, $C\eta$, $X$ and $Cg$ satisfy~\eqref{g around p},~\eqref{eta around p} and~\eqref{X around p} with the coordinates $\sqrt{C}x_p$.
-When $g$ is defined on $M$, if $\eta$ and $g$ are in standard form with respect to $X$ around every $p\in\XX$, then $\eta$ and $g$ are said to be in \emph{standard form} with respect to $X$.
+If $\XX=\YY$, and $\eta$ and $g$ are in standard form with respect to $X$ around every $p\in\XX$, then $\eta$ and $g$ are said to be in \emph{standard form} with respect to $X$.
 This concept is also applied to any Morse function $h$ on $M$ referring to $dh$ and $g$.
 The reference to $g$ may be omitted in this terminology.

-The vector field $X$ is fixed in most of the paper and plays an auxiliary role.
-Unless otherwise indicated, we assume from now on that $X$ has Morse type zeros.
-Then $\XX$ is finite, and the sets $\XX_k$, $\XX_+$ and $\XX_{<k}$ are defined like in \Cref{ss: Morse forms}.
+Unless otherwise indicated, we assume from now on that $X$ has Morse-type zeros.
+Then $\YY$ is finite, and the sets $\YY_k$, $\YY_+$ and $\YY_{<k}$ are defined like in \Cref{ss: Morse forms}.